 Student-led teaching awards 2017: Nominated in two categories - Best Lecturer and Best Personal Tutor

-Delivered Guest lectures (2016) on Drug Discovery and Development at the Department of Life Sciences, University of Bedfordshire.
+Delivered Guest lectures (2016) at the Department of Life Sciences, University of Bedfordshire.

 Student-led teaching awards 2016: Nominated as Best Dissertation/Research Project Supervisor.

 Dr. Asma Inam Ullah (February 2016 -January 2020): Currently working (part time) as a Lecturer at Coventry University.

 Antimicrobial Agents and Chemotherapy

 UK-PharmSci 2010, The Science of Medicines’ APS best poster award from GlaxoSmithKline (Medicinal chemistry session)